Domingo Rodriguez-Cué, MD

 Sleep Medicine Doctor located in Wilson, NC, Raleigh, NC & Garner, NC

 Your temporomandibular joint, or TMJ, is a kind of sliding hinge that connects each side of your jawbone to your skull.
 TMJ disorders can be quite painful, causing tenderness, difficulty eating, and even regular sleep disturbances.
 At SleepCues, our board-certified sleep medicine expert Dr. Domingo Rodriguez-Cué specializes in the diagnosis and treatment of TMJ disorders.
-To find effective relief and natural solutions for your TMJ disorder, call your nearest SleepCues office in Wilson, Raleigh, Clayton, or Williamston, North Carolina, or book your appointment online today.
+To find effective relief and natural solutions for your TMJ disorder, call your nearest SleepCues office in Wilson, Raleigh, or Clayton, North Carolina, or book your appointment online today.

 A normal, healthy TMJ helps your jaw move smoothly and without pain.
 TMJ disorders often result from damage to the cartilage that cushions the joint from the jawbone; they may also be caused by damage to the small, shock-absorbing disc that sits between the joint and the bone and keeps joint movement fluid.

 The kind of cartilage, disc, or joint damage that leads to TMJ problems can be caused by:

 - misaligned teeth or jaws

 - cartilage damage from arthritis

 - erosion of either disc

 You’re more likely to develop a TMJ disorder if you had a jaw injury in the past or if you have any type of arthritis, including osteoarthritis.
 Women are four times more likely than men to develop a TMJ problem.